Privacy Policy

 (1) In the following, we inform you about the collection of personal data when using our website.
 Personal data is all data that can be related to you personally, e.g. name, address, e-mail addresses, IP addresses and user behavior.

-(2) The responsible party pursuant to Art.
-4 (7) of the EU General Data Protection Regulation (DS-GVO) is.
+(2) Responsible person in the sense of Art.
+4 para.
+7 of the EU General Data Protection Regulation (GDPR) is.

 Orchestra of Cultures (non-profit) Ltd.